Mazzaleen/mazza/README.md

 # mazza
 *Portfolio website that utilizes Bootstrap and Javascript.
-Also uses GitHub pages to host. *
+Also uses GitHub pages to host*

 Index.html - Contains home page